-- A smart meter gives you freedom to switch to a better priced plan whenever you like.
-You need a meter reading when you switch so your old retailer can close off your account, and your new retailer can start.
+- A smart meter gives you more freedom to switch to a better priced plan whenever you like.
+A meter reading must be performed every time you switch so your old retailer can close off your account, and your new retailer can start.
 With a smart meter, this can occur right away.
-With a manual meter, you need to wait for the next meter read before your switch can be activated, which could be up to three months.
+With a manual meter, you need to wait for the next meter read before your switch can be activated, which could be as long as three months.

-- A smart meter supports time-of-use tariffs, so there's potential to take advantage of plans that offer cheaper pricing during off-peak times, and there's opportunity to explore 'demand shifting' where its possible to gain benefit by moving consumption into off peak hours where possible - eg running washing machine at night etc.
+- A smart meter supports time-of-use tariffs, so there's potential to take advantage of plans that offer cheaper pricing during off-peak times, and there's also opportunity to explore 'demand shifting' where its possible to gain benefit by moving your consumption into off-peak hours where possible - eg by running washing machine at night etc.

 - A smart meter is a source of detailed information about your energy use.
 This information can help you understand and adjust your usage or find the best deal for you.

 - A smart meter allows electricity distributors to detect outages more quickly and monitor the quality of your electricity supply.
 This will help to minimise the number and length of electricity supply outages.